jhazelwo/puppet-couchdb/README.md

 ## Function

-* Define your buckets as a hash (can use Hiera) and pass them to the Couchbase init class.
+This module will install Couchbase, create or join a cluster and manage buckets.

+Custom commands can be sent to the couchbase-cli[.exe] binary via the Couchbase::Cli resource.
+This is useful for handling items such as cluster settings for which there is not yet a specific class or defined type.

 ## Usage

+Define your buckets as a hash (can use Hiera) and pass them to the Couchbase class.

 * Define buckets in Hiera like this: